trufflesuite/truffle/packages/dashboard-hardhat-plugin/README.md

 ### Configuration

-To make sure the plugin knows where to send the compiled artifacts (and subsequent transactions), you'll need to add a `dashboard` network to your `hardhat.config.js`:
+To make sure the plugin knows where to send the compiled artifacts (and subsequent transactions), you'll need to add a `dashboard` network (or whatever name you like) to your `hardhat.config.js`:

 ```ts
 const config: HardhatUserConfig = {